bmgk/PLCGenerator-GUI-documentation/docs/generation/programBlocks/roboter/Roboter.md

 ## StellungFreigabe

 For each configured [element](../../../configuration/robots/StellungFreigabe).
-Will be prepared network for hand fill.
+A network for manual filling will be prepared.

 ![img](../../../../assets/docs/generation/programBlocks/roboter/StellungFreigabe.jpg)